astuder/epc901/README.md

 # Introduction
 The [ESPROS epc901](https://www.espros.com/photonics/epc901/) is a CCD line sensor with a resolution of 1024 monochrome pixels.

 Compared to other image sensors the epc901 is very easy to drive, requiring only one voltage, I2C, a few digital I/Os and an ADC.
-It is also relatively inexpensive at [$24 in single units from Digi-key](https://www.digikey.com/en/products/detail/espros-photonics-ag/EPC901-CSP32-033/10516882).
+It is also moderately priced at [$24 in single units from Digi-key](https://www.digikey.com/en/products/detail/espros-photonics-ag/EPC901-CSP32-033/10516882).
 On the downside, the sensor comes in a BGA package, the evaluation kit is [very expensive at $1350](https://www.digikey.com/en/products/detail/espros-photonics-ag/EPC901-EVALUATION-KIT-V1/10516848), and we haven't seen this sensor from any other distributors than Digi-key.

 This repository contains design files to build hardware and software to interact with the sensor.

+@fmilburn posted a write-up of this project and a few spectroscopy experiments on [element14](https://www.element14.com/community/community/project14/sensors/blog/2020/11/11/spectrography-using-the-epc901-high-speed-line-image-sensor).

 ## Table of contents